dmarshNAIT/dmarshNAIT.github.io/DMIT1508_normalization.markdown

     |If a transitive dependency exists:
     |---
     |1.
-Move the transitively dependent attribute to a new table.
+Move the transitively dependent attribute(s) to a new table.
     |2.
-Duplicate the non-key attribute it's dependent on, and place in new table.
+Duplicate the non-key attribute it's dependent on, and place in new table as PK (it's now a FK in the original table).
     |3.
 Designate the cardinality of the relationship between the tables.
-    |4.
-Designate a PK for the new table.